Songonge/Excel-Projects/Sales Analysis/Sales_Analysis_Report.md

 To model the data, a fact table and three dimension tables were created.
 Then, relationships were built between these tables to form the STAR schema.

 ### A. Created Dimension Tables
-Three dimension tables were created.
+Three-dimensional tables were created.
 To do this, the original table with cleaned data was duplicated to form three times.

 #### 1. The Product Table
 This table contained all information related to products.
 The following columns were kept while others were deleted: Product ID, Category, Sub-Category, and Product Name.
 * The Product ID column was considered the primary key of this table.
-* Duplicates were deleted in the Product ID column in the Product table to keep only unique values.
+* Duplicates were deleted in the Product ID column in the Product table to keep unique values.
 This was to ensure an effective one-to-many relationship with the Orders table using the Product ID column in both tables.

 #### 2. The Location Table
 This table contained all information related to locations.
 The following columns were kept while others were deleted: Postal Code, Country, City, State, and Region.
 * The Postal Code column was considered the primary key of this table.
-* Duplicates were deleted in the Postal Code column in the Location table to keep only unique values.
+* Duplicates were deleted in the Postal Code column in the Location table to keep unique values.
 This was to ensure an effective one-to-many relationship with the Orders table using the Postal code column in both tables.

 #### 3. The Customer Table
 This table contained all information related to customers.
 The following columns were kept while others were deleted: Customer ID, Customer Name, and Segment.
 * The Customer ID column was considered the primary key of this table.
-* Duplicates were deleted in the Customer ID column in the Customer table to keep only unique values.
+* Duplicates were deleted in the Customer ID column in the Customer table to keep unique values.
 This was to ensure an effective one-to-many relationship with the Orders table using the Customer ID column in both tables.

 ### B. Created a Fact Table
 A fact table named **Orders** was created by duplicating the initial table with cleaned data.
 The following columns were kept: Row ID, Order ID, Customer ID, Product ID, Postal Code, Order Date, Ship Date, Ship Duration, Ship Mode, Sales, Quantity, Discount, and profit.
 Other columns were deleted from this table because they already appeared in the dimension tables.
-Here it should be highlighted that:
+Here, it should be highlighted that:
 * Row ID was the primary key of this fact table.
 * Order ID, Customer ID, Product ID, and Postal Code were foreign keys from the dimension tables.